nicolas-graves/lfs-s3/Readme.md

 ### Cloning a repo

-There is one downside to this 'simple' approach to LFS storage - on cloning a repository, git-lfs can't know how to fetch the LFS content, until you configure things again using `git config`.
-That's the nature of the fact that you're using a simple Git remote with no LFS API to expose this information.
+There is one downside to this 'simple' (no LFS API) approach to LFS storage - on cloning a repository, git-lfs can't know how to fetch the LFS content, until you configure things again using `git config`.

 It's not that hard to resolve though, you just need a couple of extra steps when you clone fresh.
 Here's the sequence: